-Every day, organizations and employees encounter invoice information in the form of emails, messages, PDFs, images or a web article.
-Typically, these organisations have relied on paper invoices to process payments and maintain accounts.
-Analysing data and reconciling invoices involves someone manually typing into software/ excel/ database/ ERP/ CRM/ledger which is one of the most common tasks among most of the companies.
-With such varying formats of invoices, most of the organisations face problems in accessing and processing the information.
+Every day, organizations and employees encounter invoice information in the form of emails, messages, PDFs, images, or a web article.
+Typically, these organizations have relied on paper invoices to process payments and maintain accounts.
+Analyzing data and reconciling invoices involves someone manually typing into software/ excel/ database/ ERP/ CRM/ledger which is one of the most common tasks among most companies.
+With such varying formats of invoices, most organizations face problems in accessing and processing the information.

 Challenges Involved in Analysing Unstructured Invoice Data

-Unstructured Invoice Data has immense business value, but most organisations have not been able to gain insights because there simply exist few challenges involved in analysing these Unstructured Invoice Data.
+Unstructured Invoice Data has immense business value, but most organizations have not been able to gain insights because there simply exist few challenges involved in analyzing these Unstructured Invoice Data.

 - The Invoice Data cannot be analysed with conventional systems

-Unstructured Invoice Data cannot be analysed with current databases because most data analytics databases are designed for structured data, and fails miserably with Unstructured Data.
-Therefore, data analytics experts need to find new methods to locate, extract, organise and store Invoice Data.
+Unstructured Invoice Data cannot be analyzed with current databases because most data analytics databases are designed for structured data, and fails miserably with Unstructured Data.
+Therefore, data analytics experts need to find new methods to locate, extract, organize and store Invoice Data.

 - Unstructured Invoice Data keeps expanding

 Unstructured Invoice Data continues to grow at an exponential rate and experts believe that it will make up over 93% of all data by 2022.
 Around 18 billion invoices are issued each year in the USA and Europe alone.
-This large volume is going to be a huge challenge in analysing data because larger the data set, the harder it is to store and analyse in a way that is timely and efficient.
+This large volume is going to be a huge challenge in analyzing data because the larger the data set, the harder it is to store and analyze in a way that is timely and efficient.